articulate/terraform-provider-okta-demos/README.md

 docker-compose run terraform plan -out=demo.tfplan -var-file=example.tfvars
 ```

 * Apply the plan.
 This will actual hit Okta APIs and create your resources.
+Note, the state file is output to `terraform/terraform.tfstate`.

 ```sh
 docker-compose run terraform apply "demo.tfplan"